Account

 What is the deadline for businesses to send W2s and 1099s to employees, contractors, and the federal government?

-You must prepare, distribute and file a W2 form by the January 31, 2024 deadline if your business employs workers who are classified as employees and earned wages during the year for which income taxes, Social Security tax, or Medicare tax was withheld, or for whom income taxes would have been withheld had the employee not claimed a withholding exemption or had he or she claimed no more than one withholding allowance.
+You must prepare, distribute and file W2 forms by the January 31, 2025 deadline if your business employs workers classified as employees who earned wages during the year for which income taxes, Social Security tax, or Medicare tax were withheld, or for whom income taxes would have been withheld had the employee not claimed a withholding exemption or had they claimed no more than one withholding allowance.

-For workers who are classified as independent contractors and who earned at least $600 in 2023 for services provided, business owners must instead file the appropriate 1099 form with the IRS and distribute the form to the worker.
-For the 2023 tax year, form 1099-NEC (Nonemployee Compensation) will be used in most cases instead of the 1099-MISC form.
+For workers classified as independent contractors who earned at least $600 in 2024 for services provided, business owners must instead file the appropriate 1099 form with the IRS and distribute the form to the worker.
+For the 2024 tax year, form 1099-NEC (Nonemployee Compensation) will be used in most cases instead of the 1099-MISC form.

 What is the deadline for employers to send federal unemployment tax reports to the IRS?